peterchei/ic/README.md

 Run `./gradlew run` or execute the jar: `java -jar build/libs/IC-1.0-SNAPSHOT.jar`

+Upon launch, enter the stock symbol in the text editor to load the corresponding stock prices.

 ## Development

 - Import as Gradle project in your IDE.
 - Main class: `com.ic.app.GUI`
+- Build with `./gradlew build`
+- Run tests with `./gradlew test`

 ## Gradle Tasks